RWS/studio-api-docs/apiconcepts/filetypesupport/extracting_comments.md

 Extracting Comments
 ===

-In this chapter you will learn how to extract comments from a given BIL file and add them to the intermediary (SDL XLIFF) document.
+In this chapter you will learn how to extract comments from a given BIL file and add them to the intermediary (SDLXliff) document.

 About Comments
 --